ArmandBeni/my-first-webGL/README.md

 # My first webGL experience
+Here is my homework in three.js, I chose to create a black hole

 ## Features
- - It's a simple representation of a black hole
  - You can move your cursor to change the POV
  - Dat.gui for positions and pace